DallasFormulaRacing/SUS/README.md

 # Suspension-Sensors (SUS)
 A device that is mounted near each wheel of a vehicle that can record air pressure (DLHR), acceleration, rotational speed, wheel speed and suspension travel (linear potentiometers).
+An ESP32 is connected to the female header (J1 & J2).
+This microcontroller records all inputs and send out a CAN message with all the data.

 ### Schematic
 ![ESP32 Hat Schematic](Images/SUS_HAT_Schematic.PNG)